ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 - NODE.js a back-end JavaScript runtime is used to create a terminal in a web browser.

 ## Tools used
-- For writing code I used [Visual Studio Code](https://code.visualstudio.com/) which I also for Git commands and pushing to GitHub
+- For writing code I used [Visual Studio Code](https://code.visualstudio.com/) which I also used for Git commands and pushing to GitHub.
+I ran the game in my local terminal inside Visual Studio Code.

 - [GitHub](https://github.com]) was used for hosting the online repository, it provides an online version of Git, a source code management tool.